Ongoing projects

 Meadow improvements

-We want to increase the diversity of flowering species in the meadows so in 2023 and 2024 we sowed yellow rattle across the fields.
-This plant, known as the ‘meadow maker’ takes its energy from the roots of nearby grasses, thereby reducing their vigour which helps to create better conditions for flowering plants.
-Not cutting the meadows until after the flowers have seeded and then removing the cuttings (as hay or haylage) reduces the fertility of the soil, which also helps to create the right conditions for flowering plants to flourish.
+We want to increase the diversity of flowering species in the meadows so every September since 2023 we have sown yellow rattle across the fields.
+This plant, known as the ‘meadow maker’, takes its energy from the roots of nearby grasses, thereby reducing their vigour which helps the finer grasses and flowers to thrive.
+We delay cutting the meadows until after the flowers have seeded and then remove the cuttings (as hay or haylage); this reduces the fertility of the soil, which also helps to create the right conditions for flowering plants to flourish.

 Bird boxes

 In February 2024 volunteers installed 32 bird boxes for small birds around High Leasowes and 2 kestrel boxes situated high up on oak trees.
-This year nine of these boxes were used by blue tits and it appeared that rooks or crows made use of one of the kestrel boxes.
+In 2024 nine of these boxes were used by blue tits and it appeared that rooks or crows made use of one of the kestrel boxes.
+The boxes were monitored again in 2025, and again blue tits were the most common occupants.

 A new hedge